SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/machine-learning/ml-openai.md

 Hardcoding the OpenAI credential is not recommended.
 Selecting this option could send credentials to be stored hardcoded in Git; use only for credentials that should be shared with the world.
 Contact us to understand the integrations with other secret managers. (contact.us@Prophecy.io)

-#### Operation: Answer a question with a given context

-Here we are crafting a prompt to send to the OpenAI ada-002 model.
+Now it's time to craft a prompt to send to the OpenAI ada-002 model.
 Select the Operation type from the dropdown menu.
-The operation `Answer questions` will prompt OpenAI's ada-002 model to answer the provided question using only the information the model was trained on from the internet until Aug 2020.
-For many users, you'll want to provide some context as part of your prompt.
+The operation `Answer questions` will prompt OpenAI's ada-002 model to answer the provided question using the datasets the model was trained on, which have some [blindness.](https://platform.openai.com/docs/guides/embeddings/blindness-to-recent-events) For many users, you'll want to provide some context as part of your prompt.
 The operation **(3) Answer questions for given context** will likely generate answers more related to the context.
 Select the input column which has the question of interest as the **(4) Question text column**.
 To provide context in addition to the question, select **(5) Context text column**.
 For example, if the question is `Does Prophecy support on-premise environments?`, an appropriate context would be some section of Prophecy's documentation.
-The **(6) context** and **(7) question or query** comprise the prompt sent to OpenAI.
+The **(6) context** and **(7) question (query)** comprise the prompt sent to OpenAI.

+#### 2b.
+Input

+#### 2c.
+Output

+#### 2d.
+Generated code

 See below for a sample of the code which calls the OpenAI API to answer a question provided some context.